 2. continue emergency protective services pursuant to the previously entered order of the court for an additional duration as determined appropriate by the court; or

-8.03: continued

 3. entertain a petition for the appointment of a guardian or a conservator.

 (c) If the court entertains a petition for the appointment of a guardian or conservator, the court, for good cause shown, may order continued protective services as part of its determination regarding such petition.